siygle/grunt-autoshot/README.md

 # grunt-autoshot

 > Create a quick screenshot for your site which could help for document or testing.
+> Inspired by [Testing your responsive design with PhantomJS](http://daker.me/2013/07/testing-your-responsive-design-with-phantomjs.html), also suport different resolution base on your viewport, it's useful to responsive design.

 ## Getting Started
 This plugin requires Grunt.